For The Press

 About VAR

-The Visual Artists of Richmond is an all-volunteer group of 52 artists living or working in Richmond, with a mission to develop “a well-known, diverse, inclusive community of artists supporting each other by organizing opportunities to celebrate and promote our work, share resources, and support each other's art practices.”
+The Visual Artists of Richmond is an all-volunteer group of over 120 artists living or working in Richmond, with a mission to develop “a well-known, diverse, inclusive community of artists supporting each other by organizing opportunities to celebrate and promote our work, share resources, and support each other's art practices.”
 VAR supports artists through three programs:

 Artist Gatherings